GDPR in relation to research within GP practices

 - Other 'data processors' such as DELT GPIT services

 Access to your Information

 You have a right under the General Data Protection Regulation (GDPR) to access/view what information the surgery holds about you, and to have it amended or removed should it be inaccurate.
 This is known as ‘the right of subject access’.
 If you would like to make a ‘subject access request’ (SAR) please do so in writing and we will look to get an electronic copy to you within the statutory timeframe.

-The Information Commissioner’s Office is the Regulator for the GDPR and offer independent advice and guidance on the law and personal data, including your rights and how to access your personal information.
-For further information please visit the Information Commissioner’s Office website.
+The Information Commissioner’s Office is the Regulator for the GDPR and offers independent advice and guidance on the law and personal data, including your rights and how to access your personal information.
+For further information, please visit the Information Commissioner’s Office website.